renecotyfanboy/leagueProject/docs/loserQ/model.md

 </div>

 As you can see, this looks like a fancy barcode.
-But there is no way to tell if anything special is happening here, but we will find later that there are better ways to display this kind of data so that we can learn more about the matchmaking system.
-A nice thing to do would be to plot this kind of stuff, but for several players within the same division.
+There is no way to tell if anything special is happening here using only our eyes, we'll have to use maths to go a little beyond.
+But first, a nice thing to do would be to plot the match history for several players within the same division.

 <div class="grid cards" markdown>